Pictured Recipe: Ravioli and Vegetable Soup

 Nuts are full of good fats (especially walnuts, which have omega-3s), so I try to have them around as much as possible.
 They are great for baking, topping a salad or just plain snacking.
 And as it turns out, storing nuts in the freezer is actually better than storing them in your pantry: it prevents the oils from going rancid.
 They don’t take long to thaw—just 10 minutes or so on the counter and you’re ready to go.

 Even though I use cheese a lot in cooking, I used to inevitably end up with loose ends of forgotten blocks getting moldy in my fridge.
 Now I shred what I don’t use and freeze it.
 This works best with solid cheeses like Cheddar or Monterey Jack.
-When I need just a little bit (to top a salad, for example), it’s there.
+When I need just a little bit (to top a salad or make quesadillas, for example), it’s there.
 It thaws almost instantly and the texture and flavor remain unchanged.